 President Rodrigo Duterte signed into law on March 26, 2022 the CREATE Act to attract more investments and maintain fiscal prudence and stability in the Philippines.
 Republic Act (RA) 11534 or the CREATE Act introduces reforms to the corporate income tax and incentives systems.
 It takes effect 15 days after its complete publication in the Official Gazette or in a newspaper of general circulation or April 11, 2022.
 The following are the key changes to the Philippine tax law pursuant to the CREATE Act which have an impact on the Parent Company:

-• Effective July 1, 2021, regular corporate income tax (RCIT) rate is reduced from 30.00% to 25.00% for domestic and resident foreign corporations.

-Minimum corporate income tax (MCIT) rate reduced from 2.00% to 1.00% of gross income effective July 1, 2021 to June 30, 2024.
+- Effective July 1, 2021, regular corporate income tax (RCIT) rate is reduced from 30.00% to 25.00% for domestic and resident foreign corporations. - Minimum corporate income tax (MCIT) rate reduced from 2.00% to 1.00% of gross income effective July 1, 2021 to June 30, 2023.
+Starting July 1, 2023, MCIT rate shall revert to 2%.